mckib2/pygrappa/README.rst

 This function uses much of the same code as the Python grappa() implementation, but has certain parts written in C++ and all compiled using Cython.
-It runs about twice as fast but is considered experimental.
+It runs about twice as fast.
 It will probably become the default GRAPPA implementation in future releases.

-`vcgrappa()` is a VC-GRAPPA implementation that simply constructs conjugate virtual coils, appends them to the coil dimension, and passes everything through to `cgrappa()`.
+`vcgrappa()` is a VC-GRAPPA ([2]_) implementation that simply constructs conjugate virtual coils, appends them to the coil dimension, and passes everything through to `cgrappa()`.
 The function signature is identical to `pygrappa.grappa()`.

-`igrappa()` is an Iterative-GRAPPA implementation that can be called as follows:
+`igrappa()` is an Iterative-GRAPPA ([3]_) implementation that can be called as follows:

 .. code-block:: python